ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 compromised devices from getting access to the network and potentially harming others.

-Typically, a trustworthy solution starts with a specific component (sometimes referred to as the root of trust) that often provides trustworthy device identity, and performs a series of operations that enables trustworthiness appraisals for other components.
+Typically, a trustworthy solution starts with a specific component (sometimes referred to as a root of trust) that often provides trustworthy device identity, and performs a series of operations that enables trustworthiness appraisals for other components.
 The trusted components perform operations that help determine the trustworthiness of yet other components, such as collecting, protecting or signing measurements.